satishsurath/archive.summarizeme.io/README.md

-# summerize4me
+# summarize4me
-Using Generative AI and Python Flask to Summerize Text
+Using Generative AI and Python Flask to Summarize Text